-At the end of the 16th century the first missionaries arrived at Tarapaca.
-They came with the mission of evangelizing the natives and, for that purpose, built churches whose design and construction fall within a style generically known as "Andean mestizo".
+At the end of the 16th century, the first missionaries arrived at Tarapaca.
+They came with the mission of evangelizing the natives and, for that purpose, built churches whose design and construction fall within a style generically known as "Andean mestizo."

-The "Churches of the Altiplano" are rather low and have two-slope roofs.
+The "Churches of the Altiplano" are relatively low and have two-slope roofs.
 The towers are also of small height.
 They are either attached to the main building or separated from it inside the atrium and contain centenary bells.

 These "Churches of the Altiplano" are notable for displaying a convergence of indigenous and Spanish influences in architecture and art, which, when used today to describe art and architecture from this region and period, is often referred to as Andean Baroque.